eficode-academy/terraform-fundamentals/03-Implementing-Remote-State-Management.md

 ## Learning Goals

-In this module, you will learn about the importance of remote state management in Terraform and how to configure a backend using the Azure provider.
+In this exercise, you will learn about the importance of remote state management in Terraform and how to configure a backend using the Azure provider.
 This setup enhances your Terraform projects by enabling team collaboration and maintaining state consistency.

 ### Objectives